How to make a principal-only payment on your mortgage

 - Online payments: If you’re set up with online banking, sign in to your account and look for a button or option that allows you to make a payment.
 Many lenders offer the option to put money toward your principal.
 Select that option and specify your amount and date.

-You can devote cash to other things
+Devote cash to other things

 Once you make your final mortgage payment, your cash flow immediately improves.
-You can begin funneling the money you were putting toward your mortgage to other things.
+You can then begin funneling the money you were putting toward your mortgage to other things.
 For example, you can pay off other debts, contribute more to retirement or invest the money.

 Access the equity in your home